-Hand all three (3) sets of your court papers to the Clerk along with the filing fee.
-Make sure you get the following back from the Clerk:
+Hand all three (3) sets of your court papers to the Clerk of Superior Court along with the filing fee.
+Make sure you get the following back from the Clerk of Superior Court: your set of copies, and your spouse's set of copies.

-- Your set of copies

-- Your spouse's set of copies

-- Step 6: Read the packet at the Law Library Resource Center called Part 2 "Service of Court Papers" that applies to your situation.
+Step 6: Read the packet at the Law Library Resource Center called Part 2 "Service of Court Papers" that applies to your situation.
 This will explain how to serve the other party.
 Remember to file your Affidavit or Acceptance of Service as soon as your spouse is served.